- What is BPA

 The specific migration limit is a maximum amount of a substance permitted to migrate into the food.

-The set SML for the use of BPA is currently being reviewed following the 2015 EFSA opinion results.
+The set SML for the use of BPA has been reviewed following the 2015 EFSA opinion results.
 EFSA reduced the tolerable daily intake (TDI) for BPA from 50 micrograms per kilogram of body weight per day (µg/kg bw/day) to 4 µg/kg bw/day in order to factor in remaining uncertainties about potential health effects of BPA.

 New draft measure for BPA in food contact materials

-The draft measure was notified to the World Trade Organization (WTO) in March 2016.
-The draft measure introduces a new SML of 0,05 mg of BPA per kg of food (mg/kg), based on the EFSA opinion.
 It is applying the conventional exposure assumption and uses additionally an allocation factor to take into account other sources of exposure.
-At the same time, the scope of the measure will be broadened, so that the new SML would not only apply to plastic materials, but also to coatings and varnishes.
-When adopted, all major uses of BPA in food contact materials will be covered and will have to comply with the new SML value.
+At the same time, the scope is also broadened, so that the new SML would not only apply to plastic materials, but also to coatings and varnishes.
+When it officially enters into force, all major uses of BPA in food contact materials will be covered and will have to comply with the new SML value.

 Other European product legislation